twonkista/twonkista/README.md

 ## What I'm doing now
 - 🌱 I’m currently learning: EE, analog, hardware, iot and circuit design (hint of machine learning)
-- 🔬 I think I am gonna work in an EE lab this summer
+- 🔬 I am going to work at an IoT device lab this summer

 ## Misc
 - 👯 I’m looking to collaborate with: your mother